Women's Asian Cup draw: India clubbed alongside China, Chinese Taipei, Iran | Sports-Games

 The draw was held at the Asian Football Confederations (AFC) headquarters in the Malaysian capital.

-India is scheduled to host the tournament from January 6 to February 6.
+India is scheduled to host the tournament from January 20 to February 6 at venues in Mumbai, Navi Mumbai, and Pune.

 The excitement around Asia's marquee women's national team competition is starting to build following the completion of the qualifiers where Chinese Taipei, Indonesia, the Islamic Republic of Iran, Korea Republic, Myanmar, the Philippines, Thailand and Vietnam secured their spots to the Finals.